MahmoudKhalil/spark-dataframe-task/README.md

 # Spark DataFrame Task
-This goal of this project is to learn more about Spark's DataFrames, and SparkSQL APIs.
+The goal of this project is to learn more about Spark's DataFrames, and SparkSQL APIs.
 The project is written in Scala.

 ## Table of Contents
 * [Introduction](#intro)